Company – Active

 |

 TotalEnergies is a French multinational integrated oil and gas company.
 Founded in 1924, it is one of the largest oil and gas companies in the world.
 Its businesses cover the entire oil and gas chain, from the exploration and production of crude oil and natural gas, to power generation, transportation, refining, petroleum product marketing and the trading of international crude oil and products.
 In May 2021, the company changed its name from 'Total' to 'TotalEnergies' with the intention of illustrating its investments in the production of green electricity.
-On December 31st 2021, TotalEnergies' assets amounted to USD 293.4 billion.
+Dating March 31 2025 TotalEnergies' assets amounted to USD 291.05 billion.

 Impact on human rights and communities

-The militarisation of regions has been one consequence of TotalEnergies’ joint Mozambique LNG Project.
+Militarisation has been one consequence of TotalEnergies’ joint Mozambique LNG Project.
 This gas enterprise has drawn the attention of militants, some of whom killed eight TotalEnergies subcontractors in July 2020.
 The attack contributed to a surge in the area’s militarisation.
+In 2025 the European Center for Constitutional and Human Rights filed a legal complaint of complicity in war crimes, accusing the company of directly financing and supporting Mozambique’s Joint Tasque Force, composed of Mozambican armed forces, which allegedly tortured/killed dozens of civilians on TotalEnerges’ gas site (the ‘container massacre’).

 TotalEnergies’ Wikipedia page has an overview of the company's numerous controversies.